dotnet/designs/accepted/2023/wasm-browser-threads.md

     - TODO: which implementation keeps this working ?
 Which worker is the target ?
 - `JSImport` used for logging: `globalThis.console.debug`, `globalThis.console.error`, `globalThis.console.info`, `globalThis.console.warn`, `Blazor._internal.dotNetCriticalError`
     - probably could be any JS context

+# WebPack, Rollup friendly
+- it's not clear how to make this single-file
+- because web workers need to start separate script(s)

 # Current state 2023 Sep
  - we already ship MT version of the runtime in the wasm-tools workload.